dev-mbcbaguilod/tic-tac-toe/README.md

 Open your browser and visit http://localhost:3000 to play the Tic Tac Toe game.

-How to Play
+How to Play:
-Click on the empty boxes to place your mark (X or O).
+- Click on the empty boxes to place your mark (X or O).
-The game will automatically determine the winner or declare a draw.
+- The game will automatically determine the winner or declare a draw.

 Reset
 Click the "Reset" button to start a new game.